 - Each builder’s quote will factor in a different profit margin at anywhere from 10-30% or more.

 - Varying professional fees – architect, draftsperson, town planner, structural engineer, soil report, building surveyor, etc.

 - Abnormal ground conditions requiring additional site costs – a sloping block and/or the need to dig deeper to reach solid ground and so concrete pours will vary.

-As a rough guide, the following fees may be charged.
-Based on a home extension contract costing $150k requiring a planning permit, you will typically be looking at:
+Don’t forget consultant fees.
+As a rough guide, the following fees may be charged by consultants.
+Based on a home extension estimated at $250,000 requiring a planning permit, you will typically be looking at: